jstar88/wotmods/README.md

 Provide performance rating,win chance,client language,battle amount of every player in the battle.

 [SpotMessanger_plugin](http://forum.worldoftanks.eu/index.php?/topic/353419-095spotmessanger/)
 Send message to team or platoon ,eventually with a "help" or "ping" command,if you are spotted and under some conditions.
+Note: it use ingame_messanger plugin

 Focus_plugin (working on)
 Put a red arrow indicating the targetted enemies from your team.